TDR-SDC/fsd_simulator/Lidar-lms1xx.md

+# Sick lms 111

-### Introduction
+## Introduction
 Lidar technology uses near-infrared light to detect objects around a vehicle.
-We will see how sick scan lms 1xx will operate in ROS.
+We will see how sick scan lms 111 will operate in ROS.

  ![Screenshot from 2022-03-05 11-59-21](https://user-images.githubusercontent.com/99531399/156871449-1f6674ad-a2cc-407e-a4d4-8b780c620060.png)